 properties about the model, such as the satisfiability of the model or

 the lack of contradictory constraints.
-Currently, the tool works on
+The tool supports

 UML class diagrams only.